emotion-analysis-project/SemEval2025-Task11/README.md

 ```

 ## **18 February 2025**

--  The tdatasets, including the test sets, have been released.
-You can download them [here](https://github.com/emotion-analysis-project/SemEval2025-Task11/tree/main/task-dataset).
-To prevent our datasets from being scraped and used to train LLMs, we encrypted the files and will share the password to participants via email.

 -   We have released the dataset papers (Paper 1 and Paper 2)
      - Paper 1 (For **all the languages except**  Amharic, Oromo, Somali, and Tigrinya): [BRIGHTER: BRIdging the Gap in Human-Annotated Textual Emotion Recognition Datasets for 28 Languages](https://arxiv.org/pdf/2502.11926).